-Don’t get me wrong, it can be very hard to ignore your inner doubter.
-It is a constant struggle for some, but it is definitely worth persevering regardless of what that voice tells you.
+Don’t get me wrong, it can be tough to ignore your inner doubter, and it’s a constant struggle for some, but it is definitely worth persevering regardless of what that voice tells you.

-No matter what, do not give up.
-Keep writing because the payoff when you do get it right is incredible.
-Almost nothing can beat the feeling of things beginning to fall into place, especially if you have tried your best and worked hard.
+No matter what, don’t give up.
+Keep writing because the payoff when you do start to see your yourself improving is incredible.
+Almost nothing can beat the feeling of things beginning to fall into place and the ‘ah ha!’ moments that start to come more and more often.

-As always, thank you very much for spending your time reading my words.
-I hope you have had a wonderful Christmas/holiday/winter and have a smashing New Year
+As always, thank you very much for spending your time reading my words, I do appreciate it!

 Until next time,